gravitational/gravity/docs/6.x/overview.md

 ## Packaging

-To package a cluster into a Cluster Image:
+To create a Cluster Image:

 * Create Kubernetes resources describing your application(s).
-You can use "raw" Kubernetes resources as YAML files, but [Helm charts](https://helm.sh/) are also supported.
+You can use "raw" Kubernetes resources as YAML files or [Helm charts](https://helm.sh/) are also supported.
-* Provide a Cluster Image manifest described below.
+* Provide a Cluster Image Manifest described below.
 The manifest is used to customize the Cluster Image.
 * Place all of these files in the same directory and execute `tele build`